 Winter Immersion Trips at SJU happen over the winter break before spring semester classes begin.
-This year students will travel to Guatemala, the Gulf Coast, Ecuador (note this has been a Summer Immersion trip and will be happening as a Winter Immersion this year) and El Paso, TX.
+This year students will travel to Guatemala, the Gulf Coast, Ecuador, Peru (NEW trip for 2016) and El Paso, TX.

 Available Information Sessions:

 Thursday August 27th at 7:00 PM in the Forum Theater